TheCamilovisk/TheCamilovisk.github.io/_posts/2021-02-04-Customer-Segmentation.md

 ### K-means Algorithm

-The most common k-means clustering algorithm (a.k.a naïve k-means) is a **unsupervised learning** techinique that consists in iterativelly cluster similar data based on the **Euclidian Distance** of each data point, or observations, to its closest cluster centroid.
+The most common k-means clustering algorithm (a.k.a naïve k-means) is a **unsupervised learning** technique that consists in iterativelly cluster similar data based on the **Euclidian Distance** of each data point, or observations, to its closest cluster centroid.
 The algorithm aims to minimize the distances between cluster centroids and their assigned observations and maximize inter-cluster distances.

 We can summarize the k-means algorithm as:

-1. The number $ k $ of clusters to be created is chosen.
+1. The number $$ k $$ of clusters to be created is chosen.
-2. The algorithm randomly choose $ k $ observations as initial cluster centroids.
+2. The algorithm randomly choose $$ k $$ observations as initial cluster centroids.
 3. The Euclidian Distances between all observations and the cluster centroids are computed.
 4. Each observation is assigned to its closest cluster.
 5. Each cluster centroids are updated with the mean point of all cluster observations.